 The idea of Lyonesse comes from a mythical land off the coast of Cornwall going by the same name.
 Arthurian tales relate to this place, being where Sir Tristan came from.
 The Seven Stones Reef between Land's End and the Isles of Scilly are thought to be the remnants of this long forgotten place.
 Fishermen claim to hear church bells on stormy days from the deep.
 The accounts of Celtic lore were re rendered by early medieval monks however Reader's adaptation is in no way tame or modest.
 He has taken the skeleton of memory and given it a lascivious body, perhaps similar to it's vernal origin.

 The story is organised into four days of festivities.
 Each day is ended by the voyeur sleeping under the great orange tree.
 Every day is inhabited by nymphs and the two kittens called Crucible and Caliban.
 As the days proceed, the orange trees slowly flourish and start bearing fruit.

-Although there are pleasant pastoral scenes, amongst these are the most sordid creations I have ever inked.
-However, the book remains tasteful, the sensual scenes are imagined past reality and the experience is beyond banal satisfaction.
+Although there are pleasant pastoral scenes, amongst these are some of the most naughty creations he has claimed to have ever inked.
+However, the book remains tasteful, the sensual scenes are imagined beyond reality and the experience is beyond the banal.
 The panels reference the early Japanese shunga prints, they represent a world of pleasure and style.